 About Louisville Skating Academy

-Louisville Skating Academy is a not for profit, 501 (c)(3) organization dedicated to promoting and developing the sport of figure skating in the Louisville, Kentucky metropolitan area by encouraging an environment of good sportsmanship while providing training opportunities to meet the needs of all levels of skaters in achieving their personal goals from recreational skating to competition at national and international events.
+Louisville Skating Academy is a nonprofit organization dedicated to promoting and developing the sport of figure skating in the Louisville area by encouraging an environment of good sportsmanship while striving to provide training opportunities to meet the needs of all levels of skaters in achieving their personal goals from recreational skating to competition at national and international events.

 Louisville Skating Academy is a member of U.S. Figure Skating which is recognized by the International Skating Union (ISU) and the International Olympic Committee (IOC) as the governing body of figure skating in the United States.
 LSA is a member of the Eastern Great Lakes Region and Midwest Section of U.S. Figure Skating (USFS).
 LSA membership ranks among the top 10% of figure skating clubs in the country.
 LSA aims to have the highest quality training opportunities for its members and offers on and off ice programming throughout the entire year.
 LSA also facilitates test sessions, sanctioned competitions and shows, and clinics for its members and the community.